modio/modio-docs/public/en-us/game-integration/unity/legacy/getting-started.md

 This guide uses `ModIOUnityAsync` wherever possible.
 However, you can find callback equivalents to every method in `ModIOUnity` if you prefer.
 :::

 Most of the API’s functionality requires player authentication.
-The plugin offers a large range of SSO (single-sign on) authentication options, including Steam, Xbox, Google, PlayStation, and more.
+The plugin offers a large range of SSO (single-sign on) authentication options, including Steam, XBOX, Google, PlayStation, and more.
 We strongly recommend using these options as they provide a frictionless user experience and don't require multiple steps.

 For now, let's start with a simple email authentication to allow us full access.